 Due to contacts established at the Rothamsted Conference (e.g. with a PI from IITA in Africa) and an overall interest from foreign LTFE holders to show their LTFE on the BonaRes LTFE overview map, the fact sheet for LTFE was revised, translated into English and extended.
 It shall be published via the BonaRes series soon.

 The provision of LTFE data started in the first funding phase.
 Contracts were concluded as follows: Dauerdüngungsversuch Dikopshof (University of Bonn), Langzeit-Düngungsversuch Darmstadt (Forschungsring e.V.), Hohes Feld- Bodenbearbeitung (University of Göttingen), Garte-Süd-Bodenbearbeitung (Reinshof, University of Göttingen), Phosphordüngungsstrategien (University of Rostock), IOSDV-Versuch Dülmen (YARA).
 Extensive communication with the trial holders was necessary to transfer the data into the database scheme.
 Before publication some more quality checks and conversations are necessary.
 Standards were applied where suitable.
-Two further contracts (Göttinger E-Feld and LTFE in Seehausen) were postponed into the second funding phase due to the limitation of financial and personel ressources.
+Two further contracts (Göttinger E-Feld and LTFE in Seehausen) were postponed into the second funding phase due to the limitation of financial and personnel resources.
 The publication of research data and the description with metadata of the long-term field experiment V140 (ZALF, Müncheberg) is now completed.

 Task 2.3: Data Base and Data Provision